 Each of these multi-level learning tools are designed for operational managers, team leaders, [Agile project]scrum masters, HR and those leading transformational change.
 In each of these roles, you’ll need to bring existing knowledge and expertise into a planned situation and work collaboratively to find a good solution and a way forward.
 Our game-based immersive learning is offline (no individual or virtual learning here, yet) combining group activity, coaching, discussion and just enough inter-group competition to give it an edge.

-An easy-to-follow, yet complex, story about one organisation called ‘‘The Company’’ and how it prepares for the 4th Industrial Revolution, embracing the Digital Transformation agenda and starting their journey towards Business Excellence.
+An easy-to-follow cartoon story about one organisation called ‘‘The Company’’ and how it prepares for the 4th Industrial Revolution, embracing the digital transformation agenda and starting their journey towards creating a culture of business excellence.

 Sue, the CEO, is faced with making some difficult decisions.
 Her board wants to know what she’s doing to strategically position ‘‘The Company’’ so that it remains competitive in an ever-changing and fast-moving industry.
 She’ll have to implement a series of interventions that drive real change across 000’s of employees and enable them to develop the capabilities that are needed, exponentially.
 It’ll not only mean a mindset shift for many of her senior directors, and their teams, but also challenge and change existing and somewhat comfortable working practices.

 Project managers in ‘‘The Company’’ will need to adapt their approach and become more Agile in their thinking and planning.

 HR will need to reflect upon about how it needs to change to support such a transformation, whilst at the same time restructuring traditional old departments into shiny new flexible and adaptable working teams.
 Teams that focus on different areas of business growth drawing together expertise from several professional fields such as software development, business architecture, people management, recruitment and learning, new product development, service design, systems thinking, innovation and applied sciences to name just a few.